yolandaihsan17/employee-subordinate/README.md

 **Press the "Redo" Button**

 ## Note
-**Every action, will be logged on to the console.
+**Every action, will be logged in to the console.
 So please check the console**